-With more than 20 years of experience in the broadcast journalism profession, News 4 Sports Director Bryan Samudio is the most experienced sportscaster in the Reno market with more than 22 years in the broadcasting business.
-He has spent time covering everything, from regional sporting events to local preps, to the University of Nevada's appearances at the NCAA Tournament and bowl games, to 49ers and Raiders football, and the World Series and even the breaking of the world land speed record on the Black Rock Desert.
+A member of the 2017 Nevada Broadcasters Association Hall of Fame class, News 4 Sports Director Bryan Samudio is the most experienced sportscaster in the Reno market with more than 22 years in the broadcasting business.
+He has spent time covering everything, from regional sporting events to local preps, to the University of Nevada's appearances at the NCAA Tournament and bowl games, to 49ers and Raiders football, the World Series and even the breaking of the world land speed record on the Black Rock Desert.

-Aside from his nightly sports anchoring responsibilities, Bryan hosts the highly-rated weekly show Wolf Pack All Access, a magazine-style program that highlights and features the University of Nevada and its student-athletes.
+Aside from his nightly sports anchoring responsibilities, Bryan hosts weekly show Wolf Pack All Access, a magazine-style program that highlights and features the University of Nevada and its student-athletes.

-A graduate of the University of Nevada's Reynolds School of Journalism, Bryan joined News 4 in 2005 after his tenure as sports director at KTNV in Las Vegas.
+A graduate of the University of Nevada's Reynolds School of Journalism, Bryan joined News 4 in 2005 after his tenure as Sports Director at KTNV in Las Vegas.
 Before his trip south, Bryan spent ten years as a sports anchor at another Reno television station.

-If you have any story ideas for Bryan, reach out to him by email; and be sure to follow him on Twitter.
+If you have any story ideas for Bryan, reach out to him by email; and be sure to follow him on Twitter @BryanSamudio.